 Please note that this exhibition has now closed

-This unique art installation by Poetry Society President Roger McGough explores the history and character of Liverpool through stories and memories symbolised by doors from across the city.
+This unique art installation by Poetry Society President Roger McGough explored the history and character of Liverpool through stories and memories symbolised by doors from across the city.

 "It has been a hugely rewarding experience to work alongside Mark and a group of enthusiastic and talented art students, and the project has provided me with the opportunity to be playful and present poetry in a vibrant and visual way."
 Roger McGough

-There are more than 25 doors on display, including doors from:
+There were more than 25 doors on display, including doors from:

 - The Trophy Room door from Liverpool Football Club